Employee onboarding best practices defined

 Every company has them.
 For some, it might be CCing the manager on client emails; for others it could be no food in a certain trash can and others it could be “no shorts allowed.”
 The point is, new employees often fall afoul of these rules because they never knew about them in the first place.
 Companies who over-inform their new employees rarely have this issue.
-Poll your existing employees to find out what they wish they’d known on their first day and you will find out everything you need to know to fill up your “Day One Document.”
+Poll your existing employees to find out what they wish they’d known on their first day, and you’ll find out everything you need to know to fill up your “Day 1 Document.”

 Some companies will avoid difficult meetings until the new hire is acclimated.
 But it might be a better idea to supplement these meetings with deep-dive meetings so the new hire has a great idea of exactly what everyone in her department does.
 A brand new employee will find his feet much faster when he knows who does what and how they do it.
-Don’t avoid these meetings, try to have them in the first week.
+So follow this employee onboarding best practice and do your best to have these types of meetings in the first week, rather than avoid them.

 While it might not be possible for your CEO to meet with all new hires, you can build out management who give even the most entry-level of new hires some face time.
-Along with a mentor selected to show them the ins and outs of the company, this can really make a new employee feel valued, listened to and excited about their future.
+Along with a mentor to show them the ins and outs of the company, this employee onboarding best practice can really make a new employee feel valued, listened to and excited about their future.

 Also not a secret is our compliant, ever-engaging employee journey platform.
 It excites HR, new hires and employees by blending engagement with digital workflow into smooth, flexible solutions.
 We deliver rich employee lifecycle experiences for instant and long-lasting impressions to transition employees in, through and out of the organization at scale and with ease.

-If you’re ready to take the next step of focusing on your people and letting the process run itself, we’re here for you.
-Contact us today!
+If you’re ready to take the next step of focusing on your people and letting the process run itself, Click’s team of employee journey experts is here for you.